litesoft/LiteSoftJavaLogging/README.md

 # LiteSoftJavaLogging

-Logging utilizing an API Inversion model (derived from earlier code base LiteSoftLogger)
+Logging utilizing an API Inversion model (derived from earlier code base LiteSoftLogger) which supports deferred message creation (concatenation) and by default has NO IO in the shared code base.